 Several newcomers who had not been a part of the initial silent agreement, and who also didn’t see my boot began to give me some looks.
 I looked to my compatriots who had been with me since the beginning, hoping they’d share with the new passengers the silent agreement we had all made.
 But it was to no avail.
 I was all alone.

 I felt very similar to Billy Zane’s character in “Titanic.”
 When the ship starts to sink and everyone is running for the life boats but they are only letting women and children on.
 Zane grabs a random child and starts shouting “I have a child!
 Let me on!
 I have a child!”
 That was me.
 Except my plea was “I have a boot!
 Let me sit!
 I have a boot!”

 It seemed the closer we got to my stop more old ladies got on the bus.
 “Is there a new rest home that just opened up on my route?”
 I began to wonder.
 “Is there a great sale at JCPenney this morning?
 Is Barry Manilow in town?”

 I had no idea.
 But the bus was filling up with old ladies faster than J&S on a Sunday after church.
-Each time they shot me a look, I silently pled “I have a boot!”
+Each time they shot me a look, I silently pleaded “I have a boot!”
 “I have a boot!”

 We finally arrived at our destination.
 We all slowly made our way off the bus.
 I looked back at the bus the way all the rich people who had made their way onto a lifeboat and were staring at the Titanic from a distance.
-I made an a vow to never sit in those seats again.
+I made a vow to never sit in those seats again.